 It presents a significantly more negative picture of Barack Obama and Hillary Clinton than Gates’s statements in office led anyone to expect.

-And it presents an interesting contrast with Gates’s previous memoir, From the Shadows: The Ultimate Insider’s Story of Five Presidents and How They Won the Cold War
+And it presents an interesting contrast with Gates’s previous memoir, From the Shadows: The Ultimate Insider’s Story of Five Presidents and How They Won the Cold War, published in 1996.

 To be sure, Gates in Duty says many positive things about his most recent former colleagues.
 He calls Obama’s decision to target Osama bin Laden the “most courageous” presidential decision he has seen.